-Finding a genuinely budget-friendly VPN in 2026 is harder than it looks.
-Many low-cost VPNs cut corners on privacy, throttle speeds, or quietly log user data.
+Finding a genuinely budget-friendly VPN in 2026 is harder than it appears.
+Many low-cost services reduce prices by cutting corners on privacy, throttling speeds during peak hours, or quietly logging user activity.

-This guide focuses on cheap VPNs that still meet modern security standards — including audited no-logs policies, reliable streaming access, and stable performance across multiple regions.
+This guide focuses exclusively on cheap VPNs that still meet modern security and usability standards.
+That includes independently audited no-logs policies, reliable access to popular streaming platforms, and stable performance across multiple regions — not just headline pricing.

 How We Tested Budget VPNs (2026)